-Personal, Health, Social and Economic
+Personal, Social, Health and Economic

 These skills and attributes help pupils to stay healthy, safe, and prepare them for life and work in modern Britain.
-PHSE education helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.”
+PSHE education helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.”

-Where possible we make cross-curricula links between PHSE and other subjects; this is particularly true and relevant in English, Religious Education, Physical Education, History and Geography, with other content also linking to Maths, Science and Computing.
+Where possible we make cross-curricula links between PSHE and other subjects; this is particularly true and relevant in English, Religious Education, Physical Education, History and Geography, with other content also linking to Maths, Science and Computing.

-PHSE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricula lessons and discrete lessons.
+PSHE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricula lessons and discrete lessons.

 During PSHE sessions children are encouraged to both ask and answer questions, to deepen their knowledge and understanding.
 A great deal of time is spent considering scenarios and possible responses to them.